Bitcoin mining uses more energy than mining for real gold

 For dollar value produced, the computer-intensive process of "mining" digital currency consumes more energy than physically mining gold, platinum or rare-earth metals, new research has found.

 Mining for precious metals is hard work, involving massive machines, huge smelters and harsh chemicals to extract resources like gold and copper.

-But a lot of 'virtual' work goes into mining digital currencies.
-Many digital currencies — Bitcoin is the most famous example — are produced by having computers grind away at ever more difficult mathematical problems.
+But a lot of "virtual" work goes into mining digital currencies.
+Bitcoin, for example, is produced by computers that grind away at difficult mathematical problems.

-A new study investigated how the energy consumed by these two processes compared, and found that crypto mining can use more than four times as much energy, for value produced, as mining for real resources like gold, copper, and platinum.
+A new study investigated how the energy consumed by these two processes compared — digital and traditional currency — and found that cryptocurrency mining can use more than four times as much energy for value produced as resource mining.

-"We found that for Bitcoin, Ethereum, Litecoin and Monero, which are four of the larger cryptocurrencies, they consumed anywhere from 7 to 17 megajoules per dollar generated, whereas gold, copper, platinum, and rare earth oxides consumed anywhere from four to nine megajoules per dollar generated," environmental engineer Max Krause, told Quirks & Quarks host Bob McDonald.
+"We found that for Bitcoin, Ethereum, Litecoin and Monero — which are four of the larger cryptocurrencies — they consumed anywhere from seven to 17 megajoules per dollar generated.
+Whereas gold, copper, platinum, and rare-earth oxides consumed anywhere from four to nine megajoules per dollar generated," environmental engineer Max Krause told Quirks & Quarks host Bob McDonald.

 "Bitcoin mining consumed three times as much energy per dollar generated than gold mining."

 Krause started looking into this because he was contemplating doing some digital currency mining himself.